coryforsythe/ChuckYeager/readme.md

 ## Usage

 ### 1: Configure the models
 The express server will create routes and response handlers based upon the contents of the Models sub-directory in this project.
+Each JSON model will be available at the specified path.
+In addition, routes will automatically be created so that a request made appending /YAML or /XML will deliver the model data in those respective formats.

 To create mocks, simply place a JSON file in that directory that conforms to this structure:

 ```
 {